Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 Depending the role and profile associated to your Rainbow account, you can have access to more or less commands.

+## Commands

-To know the list of commands available to your role and profile, use the following command:
+To know the list of commands available, use the following command:

 ```bash